 Banner: SAFEGROUNDS Learning Network - a network managed by CIRIA

-home > about > key principles
+home > guidance > safegrounds key principles

 The fundamental objective of managing contaminated land on nuclear-licensed sites and defence sites should be to achieve a high level of protection of people and the environment, now and in the future.

-Principle 2: Stakeholder involvement
+Key Principle 2: stakeholder involvement

 Site owners/operators should identify their preferred management option (or options) for contaminated land by carrying out a comprehensive, systematic and consultative assessment of all possible options.
 The assessment should be based on a range of factors that are of concern to stakeholders, including health, safety and environmental impacts and various technical, social and financial factors.

-Principle 4: Immediate action
+Key Principle 4: immediate action

-Principle 5: Record-keeping
+Key Principle 5: record-keeping

 Site owners/operators should make comprehensive records of the nature and extent of contamination, the process of deciding on the management option for the contaminated land and the findings during the implementation and validation of the option.
 All records should be kept and updated as necessary.